ziuziakowska/linux/Documentation/trace/ftrace-design.rst

   - Put the trace_sys_enter() and trace_sys_exit() tracepoints calls from ptrace in the ptrace syscalls tracing path.
-  - If the system call table on this arch is more complicated than a simple array of addresses of the system calls, implement an arch_syscall_addr to return the address of a given system call.
+  - If the system call table on this arch is more complicated than a simple array of addresses of the system calls or requires custom handling, define ARCH_HAS_SYSCALL_ADDR in asm/ftrace.h and implement arch_syscall_addr to return the address of a given system call.
   - If the symbol names of the system calls do not match the function names on this arch, define ARCH_HAS_SYSCALL_MATCH_SYM_NAME in asm/ftrace.h and implement arch_syscall_match_sym_name with the appropriate logic to return